 I made a piezo pickup.
 The disk element was taken from a small

 burglar alarm (from our local Dollar Store).
 The two wire were clipped short and soldered

 heat shrink tubing.
 Then I added epoxy to make the connection a little more rigid.
 The

 other end is simply a 1/8" mono plug.
 This one works very well without a great deal of

 hum.
 Only the "Super Sensitive #9210" gave me no hum at all.
-The #9210 comes
+The #9210 comes with a

-I was flipping through my book of circuits and I don't remember
+John, I was flipping through my book of circuits and I don't remember

 building your A15 Contact Microphone Circuit.
 I laid out the PCB a few days ago, made the

 first diagram.
 I first laid it out for a LM389 (the IC chip with 3 transistors and an

 integrated LM386).
 It didn't save any space, plus I don't have one yet.
 I then laid it

 out using regular parts.
 The board was certainly smaller, but soldering became difficult.

 I made two mistakes on my prototype layout.
 I managed to fix both without having to scrap

 the board.
 Here's the end product.
 Very nice.
+Works excellent.

 The input/piezo jack is on the left.
 The 3 transistors on the top